CaliMariDev/BFIR/README.md

 var bf = compileBFIR("# Code Here");

 //Unoptimized Js Function
-var fn = ("# Code Here",(text,num)=>{
+var fn = execBFIR("# Code Here",(text,num)=>{
-  //Output Function (Inputs Text and Number version of Cell Byte) });
+  //Output Function (Inputs text and number version of cell byte) });

-//The String Is Taken As Input, Split From Start To End Whenever "," Is Used fn("Input String");
+//The string is taken as input, split from start to end whenever "," is used fn("Input String");
 ```